jkes900136/tinyLlama/README.md

 ```bash
    pip install intel-npu-acceleration-library
 ```
-To build the package you need a compiler in your system (Visual Studio suggested for Windows build).
+To build the package you need a compiler in your system (Visual Studio and CMake suggested for Windows build).
 MacOS is not yet supported.
 At the moment only Ubuntu OS is supported for Linux build.

 #### After the installation of intel-npu-acceleration-library
 The code does not work on the intel_npu_acceleration_library 1.4.0, until change the ‘intel_npu_acceleration_library/nn/llm.py‘’’ line 245, from